Xu-Yidi/Data-Structures-and-Algorithms/HW4/hash table流程圖、學習歷程與原理解釋.md

 >即同時使用多個哈希函數，其函數形式為*h<sub>i</sub>(key)* = (*h(key)* + *i* * *h'* ) mod *N*，其中*h'* 是另一個哈希函數

 ## Efficiency Analysis
 The efficiency of the hash operations depends on the hash function, the size of the table, and the type of probe used to resolve collisions.
-The time to perform the **search** is the main contributor to the overall time of the three hash table operations:searching, insertions, and deletions.
+The time to perform the **search** is the main contributor to the overall time of the three hash table operations:searching, insertions, and deletions.<br>
 To evaluate the search performed in hashing, assume there are *n* items currently stored in the table of size *N*.
 If our hash function is good, then we expect the entries to be uniformly distributed in the *N* cells of the bucket array.
 Thus, to store *n* entries, the expected numberof keys in a bucket would be *n/N*, which is **O(1)**.
 In the worst case, a poor hash function could map every item to the same bucket, and this would result in linear-time performance **O(n)**.

+***
+### Flowchart & 學習歷程